Agreement reached on education savings proposal

 Vermont Gov. Phil Scott and legislative leaders have announced an agreement on an education savings proposal.

-The Republican governor and Democratic Senate Pro Tempore Tim Ashe and Democratic House Speaker Mitzi Johnson issued a statement Tuesday night saying the proposal is "an important step to make Vermont more affordable."
+The Republican governor, Democratic Senate Pro Tempore Tim Ashe and Democratic House Speaker Mitzi Johnson issued a statement Tuesday night saying the proposal is "an important step to make Vermont more affordable."

-If passed by the full Legislature, they say it will help the state "achieve significant savings in the education fund and lower property tax rates."
+Scott had vetoed the state budget as part of a dispute over education savings.

+They say the proposal "ensures that we will have a budget that does not raise taxes and fees, including property tax rates."
+It still has to be passed by the full Legislature.

 Scott and legislative leaders are scheduled to outline the full proposal at a news conference on Wednesday.
 They say they're confident it will have cross-party support.